13 of the best kid-friendly cafes on the Sunshine Coast

 View Restaurant is the foodie heart of Peppers Noosa Resort & Villas but is open to anyone (not just the lucky resort guests).

-You won’t need to bribe the kids to get through their dinner as they’ve got eight kids’ meal options, all served with a drink, dessert and a Peppers kids pack.
+Their lunch menu will get your mouth watering with dishes like slow-roasted lamb shoulder with grilled Mediterranean veggies, smoked olives and pesto or spaghettini with barramundi, tomato, capers, garlic and parsley.
+And you won’t need to bribe the kids to get through their dinner as they’ve got seven meal options that all come with a drink, dessert and Peppers kids pack.

 Where: Little Hastings Street, Noosa Heads.